splunk/splunk-connect-for-kubernetes/README.md

 Make sure you do the following before you install:

 1. Create a minimum of two Splunk indexes:
-* one events index, which will handle logs and objects (you may also create two separate indexes for logs and objects).
+* One events index, which will handle logs and objects (you may also create two separate indexes for logs and objects).
-* one metrics index.
+* One metrics index.
 If you do not configure these indexes, Kubernetes Connect for Splunk uses the defaults created in your HEC token.

 2. Create a HEC token if you do not already have one.
 If you are installing the connector on Splunk Cloud, file a ticket with Splunk Customer Service and they will deploy the indexes for your environment and generate your HEC token.